310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 {% endbubble %}

 {% bubble Keito %}
-Hrm… Well, it is true that it’s not like us to dance around according to rules laid down by others.
+Hrm… Well, it is true that it isn’t like us to dance around according to rules laid down by others.
 {% endbubble %}

 {% bubble Tetora %}